SergiyBerdnyk/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 monthly or semi-annually.

-You can see the information needed to report, which includes base and tax amounts, which also includes the tax code within the parenthesis in order to report it to the SRI.
+You can see the information needed to report, which includes base and tax amounts, which also includes the tax code within the parenthesis to report it to the SRI.

 .. image:: ecuador/104-form.png
    :align: center